 However, simply having a page about sustainability isn’t enough.
 You need to evaluate how comprehensive it is.
 Is it a couple of sentences, or are there multiple sections speaking to different topics?
 If it’s the former, it’s likely greenwashing.
 If the latter proceed to the next step.

 Step 2: Analyze the details

 This is not 10th grade English class—you can’t afford to skim here.
 You’ll need to scrutinize what’s written in the sustainability section.
 Look out for vague phrases like “natural ingredients,” “sustainable materials,” or “biodegradable.”
 These phrases can be important key words, but should be coupled with additional context or supporting information.
 For instance, most truly sustainable brands will tell you what their natural ingredients are.
-They’ll explain why they’re natural, why that matters, and where they’re sourced from.
-The lack of that information should be a red flag.
+They’ll explain why they’re natural, why that matters, and where they’re sourced from (and spoiler alert: just because something is “natural” doesn’t mean it’s better).

 It’s also important to evaluate how the brand talks about sustainability.
 Does it only reference sustainable packaging, but nothing else?
 A truly ethical brand will approach sustainably holistically.
 It’ll speak about eliminating waste at the source, it’ll discuss plans to reduce emissions, not just how to offset them, and it’ll provide insight into its supply chain.
 The brand may also acknowledge its weaknesses.
 If it can admit it’s shortcomings, and provide plans for improvement that is typically an indication that the brand is not greenwashing.

 Step 3: Look for certifications